DocsWebApps/devops-java-jhipster-continuous-delivery-build-stack/README.md

 #### GitBlit
 1. Naviagte to http://{serverhostname}:{port: default 9010}

-2. You'll be asked to change your password.
-This is infact the password for the 'root' user which is the default administration account.

-3. You can now login as 'root' and create groups and other users as you please.
+2. You can now login as 'admin' with the password 'admin' and create other users and teams as you please.

-4. For more information about GitLab and how to use it please visit: <a href="https://about.gitlab.com/" target="_blank">GitLab</a>
+4. For more information about GitLab and how to use it please visit: <a href="http://gitblit.com/" target="_blank">GitBlit</a>

 #### Jenkins
 1. Naviagte to http://{serverhostname}:8080